 Horse racing has a long history in America.
-Though many states are only just now legalizing and regulating sports betting, the option to bet on online horse racing is available in most states.
+Though many states are only just now legalizing and regulating sports betting, the option to bet online for horse racing is available in most states.

 Online bettors usually have the same options for betting as people visiting the tracks in-person (some sites, however, may not give users access to every type of bet.
 Check your options and read our reviews to find a bookmaker that suits your needs).